cohesity/cohesity_sdk/cohesity_sdk/helios/docs/NetworkResetApi.md

 body = ResetOrRestoreNetworking(
         operation="network-reset",
-    ) # ResetOrRestoreNetworking | Request to reset or restore cluster networking.
+    ) # ResetOrRestoreNetworking | Request to reset or restore cluster networking. access_cluster_id = 1 # int | This field uniquely represents a Cohesity Cluster and is used for making on-prem calls from Helios. (optional) region_id = "regionId_example" # str | This field uniquely represents a region and is used for making Helios calls to a specific region. (optional)

 # example passing only required values which don't have defaults set
 try:
 	# Set or cancel cluster reset state.
 This is destructive operation.
 	client.network_reset.reset_nodes_network(body)
+except ApiException as e:
+	print("Exception when calling NetworkResetApi->reset_nodes_network: %s\n" % e)

+# example passing only required values which don't have defaults set
+# and optional values
+try:
+	# Set or cancel cluster reset state.
+This is destructive operation.
+	client.network_reset.reset_nodes_network(body, access_cluster_id=access_cluster_id, region_id=region_id)
 except ApiException as e:
 	print("Exception when calling NetworkResetApi->reset_nodes_network: %s\n" % e)
 ```